brianmhess/cassandra-loader/README.md

-  -nullString <nullString>           String that signifies NULL [none] -comment <commentString>           Comment symbol to use [none] -skipRows <skipRows>               Number of rows to skip [0] -skipCols <columnsToSkip>          Comma-separated list of columsn to skip in the input file -maxRows <maxRows>                 Maximum number of rows to read (-1 means all) [-1] -maxErrors <maxErrors>             Maximum parse errors to endure [10] -badDir <badDirectory>             Directory for where to place badly parsed rows. [none]
+  -nullString <nullString>           String that signifies NULL [none] -comment <commentString>           Comment symbol to use [none] -skipRows <skipRows>               Number of rows to skip [0] -skipCols <columnsToSkip>          Comma-separated list of 0-indexed columns to skip in the input file -maxRows <maxRows>                 Maximum number of rows to read (-1 means all) [-1] -maxErrors <maxErrors>             Maximum parse errors to endure [10] -badDir <badDirectory>             Directory for where to place badly parsed rows. [none]